echovisionlab/discogs-batch/README.md

 ![Java CI with Maven](https://github.com/ther3tyle/dump-db-mgmt-mongodb/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)

+> NOTE: This project will suffer major changes over some month.
+If you wish to collaborate, let me know.

 # Batch uploader for MongoDB and Discogs Dump.
 A simplified, one-shot based batch uploader for all artists, releases, labels and master releases and their relationships.